Crispy on the outside, creamy on the inside.

 - Preheat oven to 400.

-- Take polenta out of refrigerator and cut into 1” cubes.
+- Take polenta out of refrigerator and cut into 1” cubes, keeping them in the pan.

 - Melt 1 tablespoon butter; brush top of polenta cubes with butter.